Family Tree Builder

 Is my data used for ads?

-Private family tree data stays in your family space, with export anytime.
+Private family tree data stays in your family space and is not used for ad targeting.

 How do I handle complex relationships?